 With regards to corporate projects, I engage with incubment companies to inform on aspects of commercialization of new innovations and entry to new market segments, among other tasks.
 Prior to my academic career I worked as a consultant for Accenture and a brief time in the media sector at Bertelsmann in Germany.

 Granqvist, N., Kallio, G. & Nissilä, H. (2017).
 Doing Qualitative Research on Emerging Fields and Industries.
 In Mir, R. and Jain, S. (eds.), Routledge Companion to Qualitative Research in Organization Studies, Routledge.

-Durand, R., Granqvist, N. and Tyllström, A. (forthcoming).
+Durand, R., Granqvist, N. and Tyllström, A. (2017).
 From Categories to Categorization.
 Category Studies in Sociology, Organizations and Strategy at the Crossroads.
 Research in the Sociology of Organizations, Emerald.

 Granqvist, N. & Gustafsson, R. (2016).
 Temporal Institutional Work.
 Academy of Management Journal 59 (3): 1009-1035.

 Granqvist, N. & Ritvala, T. (2016).
 Drivers of Market Categorization in Functional Foods and Nanotechnology.
 Journal of Management Studies 53 (2): 210-237.

 Grodal, S. & Granqvist, N. (2014).
 Great Expectations: Discourse, Hype and Emotion during Field Emergence, in Vol. 10 of Research on Emotions in Organizations edited by Neal Ashkanasy, Emerald Group.

 Granqvist, N., Grodal, S. & Woolley, J. (2013).
 Hedging Your Bets: Explaining Executives’ Market Labeling Strategies in Nanotechnology.
 Organization Science 24 (2): 395-413.
 (EGOS 2010 Best Paper Award winner)